Definition of line integral

 : the limit of the sum of products formed by dividing a given arc into n parts and multiplying the length of each part by the value of the function to be integrated at any point in this part, the number of parts increasing indefinitely and the length of each part approaching zero

 Start your free trial today and get unlimited access to America's largest dictionary, with:

 - More than 250,000 words that aren't in our free dictionary

 - Expanded definitions, etymologies, and usage notes

-What made you look up line integral?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up line integral?
+Please tell us where you read or heard it (including the quote, if possible).